MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell.md

 ## PowerShell

-PowerShell Core is an Open Source project on [GitHub](https://github.com/powershell/powershell).
+PowerShell is an Open Source project on [GitHub](https://github.com/powershell/powershell).
 See the following articles for more information on installing PowerShell on various supported and experimental platforms.